 A skilled copywriter can make a serious subject interesting and captivating without having to resort to lightheartedness.
 But where the subject permits, you should definitely make reading fun.
 Copy that puts a smile on the reader’s face or tickles his funny bone stays in his mind.
 Even more important, the reader may actually talk to his friends about this enjoyable article that he recently read.
-That’s free advertisement for you.
+That’s a free advertisement for you.
 What could be better??!!

 You can also contact Godot Media for copywriting services.